Many languages have the concept of the “Try-Catch” block. Python uses four keywords:

 except gets the code that runs if an exception is raised.

-else is an optional block that runs if no exception was raise in the
+else is an optional block that runs if no exception was raised in the

 try block, and